cybercongress/cybernomics/bostrom/README.md

 Also, the founding team envisions some basic stuff to cyberlink such as naming systems and tokens.
 So we can rely on this demand also adding `guaranteed_links` count.

-### Simulation parameters
+### Simulation Parameters

 - `extra_links` `(0)`
 - `guaranteed_links` `(0)`

-## Adjusting AMPERE and VOLT supply
+## Adjusting A and V Supply

 To model minting properties of VOLT for the planning of GPU storage and maximization of VOLT price.
-As AMPERE are resource tokens and they do not have natural measure we decide to model AMPERE supply equal to VOLT.
+As AMPERE are resource tokens, and they do not have natural measure we decide to model AMPERE supply equal to VOLT.

 System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1GBoot) for 1 day yelds 1 VOLT.

 `investmint_period` - is period of investminiting H token for selected agent.
-It is choosen by agent according to his understanding and priorities of maximisation his benefits.
+It is chosen by agent according to his understanding and priorities of maximisation his benefits.

 And it is limited by system setting of `investmint_max_period`, that has dynamic formula written below.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}investmint\_max\_period = horizont\_period\_init \cdot 2^{\lceil{\log_2 \lceil{\frac{timestep %2B 1}{horizont\_period\_init}}\rceil}\rceil}"></p>

-Where `horizont_period_init` (period in timesteps equal to 3 monthes) is the period before first `investmint_max_period` raise.
+Where `horizont_period_init` (period in timesteps equal to 3 months) is the period before first `investmint_max_period` raise.

-According to this formula current `investmint_max_period` will be set to [3, 6, 12 ... ] monthes.
+According to this formula current `investmint_max_period` will be set to [3, 6, 12 ... ] months.

 - `ampere_base_halving_period`, `volt_base_halving_period` - time period to decrease mint_rate variable.

-### Simulation parameters
+### Simulation Parameters

 Parameters to define for VOLT and A:
 - `horizont_period_init` `(90)`

-## AMPERE and VOLT minting
+## A and V Minting

 AMPERE are minted according to the following formula: